Rolls-Royce Ghost: Second generation

-The next-generation Ghost was spied testing for the first time on 24 January 2019 with a long-awaited update.
+The next-generation Ghost was seen testing for the first time on 24 January 2019.
 The model was fully revealed on 1 September 2020.
 Unlike the first generation, this car shares the same platform as the eighth-generation Phantom and the Cullinan SUV.

 The latest Ghost iteration features all-wheel drive, all-wheel steering, a so-called "Planar" suspension and a new illuminated grille.
 The "Planar" suspension incorporates additional dampers and mass designed to address high-frequency vibrations.
 The illuminated grille, the first of its type to appear on a Rolls-Royce, features spokes illuminated by lights housed within the top triangular portion of the traditionally shaped grille.

-Unlike its predecessor the new Ghost features the Rolls-Royce "Starlight headliner" in the interior which was previously limited to only the Phantom cars starting from the special edition of the Rolls-Royce Phantom (seventh generation), the Phantom Celestial.
-The Interior is also claimed to be more detailed than of its predecessor's.
+Unlike its predecessor, the new Ghost features the Rolls-Royce "Starlight headliner" in the interior which was previously limited to only the Phantom cars starting from the special edition of the Rolls-Royce Phantom (seventh generation), the Phantom Celestial.
+The interior is also claimed to be more detailed than its predecessor's.

 The new Ghost, with its new Interior and exterior features, is priced from US$311,900 upwards.

 Rolls-Royce Ghost Extended Wheelbase

 The Rolls-Royce Ghost Extended or the Ghost Extended Wheel Base (EWB) is a longer version of the Ghost which is less than 1% shorter than the standard-length Phantom, with most of the changes being to the enlarged rear seating area.

 The exterior design is identical to the standard version but there are a few differences such as the illuminated Parthenon grille.

-The car's interior features the iconic Rolls-Royce "Starlight headliner" made using LEDs and fibre optics which is used to give an impression of a night sky with stars.
+The car's interior features the Rolls-Royce "Starlight headliner" made using LEDs and fibre optics which is used to give an impression of a night sky with stars.
 The version equipped on the Ghost extended also has shooting stars made by fibre optics along with the other features.

-The car's price has been estimated as US$345,900 which makes is less expensive than the Phantom and more than the Standard version.
+The car's price has been estimated as US$345,900 which makes it less expensive than the Phantom and more than the standard version.

 Rolls-Royce Ghost Black Badge

-The Rolls-Royce Ghost Black badge is a high performance variant of the Rolls-Royce Ghost Second Generation.
-It was unveiled in October 2021.
-It differs from the standard model by appearance due to black colour detailing.
+The Rolls-Royce Ghost Black badge is a high performance variant of the second generation Ghost unveiled in October 2021.
+It differs from the standard model in appearance due to black exterior detailing.